-Traditional plans pay claims on a reimbursement basis meaning they will reimburse for actual cost up to either a daily limit or a monthly limit.
+- Traditional plans pay claims on a reimbursement basis, meaning they will reimburse for the actual cost of your care up to either a daily or monthly limit.

 Note: This is a cash or indemnity policy that provides the full monthly benefit to the client once she is on claim regardless of how much she is spending on care.
 The client has a growing amount of coverage each year, a death benefit, and she can always get her premiums back after she has finished paying into the plan.
 She also has a guaranteed death benefit of $31,091 which is paid to her estate even if she uses all the long-term care benefit.